 Determining the IR35 status of an assignment can be complicated.
 You only need to look at IR35 case law to see that different judges reach different conclusions, even when presented with the same facts.
 The difficulty arises because IR35 legislation fails to define what an employment relationship is, so we have to look to case law for guidance.

 There are several factors that need to be taken into account in order to assess the IR35 status of an assignment, none of which are determinative on their own.
-We’ve outlined the key factors that impact on IR35 status below:
+We’ve outlined what a Status Determination Statement is and the key factors that impact on IR35 status below:

 If the contractor has the right to provide a substitute this is a strong indicator towards a contract sitting outside IR35.
 However, if there are too many restrictions, for example an interview process, it is unlikely to be viewed as a genuine right of substitution.